Home Delivery Service

 Residents of Brookfield who are unable to come to the library due to illness (short-term or long-term), disability, or non-driver status are eligible for this program.

-Regular deliveries will be scheduled at your convenience.
+Regular deliveries will be scheduled with our home delivery coordinator, Lynn Harrison, at your convenience.

 Public Computers & Printing